groda/the_ultimate_gitignore_guide/README.md

 At first glance, you might expect `myFile.txt` to be tracked by Git because you've added an exception.
 However, this won't work as expected.
 Once Git ignores a folder, it stops scanning its contents, including any files inside, so `myFile.txt` will still be ignored.

-The reason why the negation pattern has no effect on a file if is parent directory is excluded is that:
+The reason why the negation pattern has no effect on a file if its parent directory is excluded is that:

 > _Git doesn’t list excluded directories for performance reasons, so any patterns on contained files have no effect, no matter where they are defined._